Check out the first chapter below

 “I would suggest you do not raise a hand to me again, dear one.
 For I hold your very existence between my finger and my thumb.”

 He released her wrist, and Isabel could feel heat where he had touched her.
-She half-expected the skin beneath his touch would be burned black.
+Warmth and chill at the same time.
 It was a terrifying sensation.

 “I will not be frightened of you, sir.
 I request you to leave my room at once.”
 Isabel sat up straight and pointed a quivering finger at the door.
 The man laughed.